tekkenpc/CTF-Challenges/Heist.md

 <img width="538" alt="11" src="https://user-images.githubusercontent.com/47299364/69318001-7cd31200-0c3c-11ea-912e-76aaf8532c62.png">

-Nice, we got something.
+Nice, I got something.
 A couple new users are visible.

 Then it was a game of trying the passwords i have from a couple steps above into the users available, until they worked with user Chase.
 The tool seen below it's a ruby script that will establish a powershell connection to the system: